temedeus/universe-exploration/README.md

 # Requirements:
 Following need to be manually installed:
-* Gradle 4.7.
+* Gradle 4.7. (or just use the Gradle wrapper)
 * Java 8

 # Setup
 Import Gradle project to IDE of your selection (or run command-line gradle build if that's your thing).
-At least IntelliJ and Eclipse have both imported this
+At least IntelliJ and Eclipse have both imported this project without any trouble.

 # Running project
 Easiest way is using IDE where very few setup steps are needed.
 These instructions are for IntelliJ Idea.
 Other IDEs